kartirai/AMPBA2022W_ProjectSplendor/README.md

 # AMPBA2022W_ProjectSplendor
 Capstone project for the ISB AMPBA Course 2022 Winter batch

+# Execution of Files
+1. Streamlit Application:
+	1. Make sure you have the necessary libraries installed, including streamlit and PyGitHub.
+You can install them using requirement.txt file
+	2. Open a terminal or command prompt and navigate to the directory where the file is saved.
+	3. Run the Streamlit app by executing the command streamlit run main.py.
+	4. The Streamlit app will start running, and you will see a URL (e.g., http://localhost:8501) in the terminal.
+	5. Open a web browser and enter the URL from the previous step.
+	6. The Streamlit app will be displayed in the browser, and you can interact with it, including uploading a file and seeing the file uploaded to the specified GitHub repository.

+2. EDA file,Customer Insights,Model files - use jupyter notebook to execute the notebook, make sure all libraries are pre installed and the file URL is correct.
+We have provided the input file as well feel free to read it from your local system.

 # Project Splendor - Machine Learning Project

 ![Project Splendor](https://github.com/kartirai/AMPBA2022W_ProjectSplendor/raw/master/images/splendor_logo.png)